Discover/FDIC API

 Common use cases

-• Map all branch locations for a bank chain using LATITUDE and LONGITUDE fields from get_institution_locations
+• Map every branch location for a bank using LATITUDE and LONGITUDE fields from get_institution_locations

 Pricing & limitsSee full pricing →